dotnet/docs/docs/standard/globalization-localization/localizability-review.md

 <a name="culture"></a>
 ## Handle culture-sensitive features

-The .NET Framework does not provide programmatic support in a number of areas that vary widely by culture.
+.NET does not provide programmatic support in a number of areas that vary widely by culture.
 In most cases, you have to write custom code to handle feature areas like the following:

 - Addresses